Adverse circumstances

 Key points about recording student attendance

-For courses above 1000 level, students should contact the Course Coordinator to request a compulsory attendance exemption.
+For courses above 1000 level, students should submit an Adverse Circumstances application for an exemption to compulsory attendance requirements.